Read and write the test context #

 verify("output_voltage", dmm.measure_dc_voltage())

+unit= is optional and is stored in the parquet outputs column alongside the value.
 Large numeric arrays (raw waveforms, sample blocks) route to the channel store automatically — observe() writes the array and stashes a channel:// URI on the row.
 Scalars go straight onto the row.

 Read back what you set last iteration #